 2. Enter your name (FirstLast, with capitals and no spaces)

 4. Choose a book to start on.
-For this transcribathon, you can choose from three books — Baker, Cromwell, and Packe.
-Click on one to get started.
+For this transcribathon, we will be working on

 5. Scroll down the page and choose a page.
 Based on the instructions below, find a place to begin transcribing.